 There are many usual signs and symptoms of Endometriosis.
 If you suffer from this disease, you know them all too well.
-If you’ve not heard of them, please read about them here.
 One of our readers, Tanya, let us know that she suffers from “Silent Endometriosis.”
 What’s that?
 She has an official Endometriosis diagnosis, but only some of the symptoms associated with Endometriosis.
-Some women with Silent Endo don’t have any Endo symptoms (this is known as asymptomatic Endometriosis).
+Some people with Silent Endo don’t have any Endo symptoms (this is known as asymptomatic Endometriosis).
 Does that make her any less of an Endo sufferer?
 No, not at all.
 She suffers from the same invasive disease as the rest of us.
 Just in a different way.

-- Why do some women present with classic symptoms like crippling pain and some don’t?
+- Why do some people present with classic symptoms like crippling pain and some don’t?

 - And, given that silent endometriosis exists, this makes me wonder if the overall incidents of endometriosis is higher than is usually quoted.
-How many women have this and have no idea?
+How many have this disease and have no idea?

-- Since the symptoms don’t present as normal in silent endometriosis, what are some of the other signs that women possibly facing this condition can look out for?
+- Since the symptoms don’t present as normal in silent endometriosis, what are some of the other signs that people possibly facing this condition can look out for?

-- Why do some women who are riddled with endometriosis have no pain, and others with very little endometriosis have excruciating pain?
+- Why do some patients who are riddled with endometriosis have no pain, and others with very little endometriosis have excruciating pain?